yakiang/YoudaoFanyi.vim/README.md

 ##Usage
-use `<leader>f`, it will translate the word right under the cursor.
+use `<leader>t`, it will translate the word right under the cursor.
 You can also change it in `plugin/Youdao.vim`, or map your own keys in your `.vimrc` file.